Muppetsg2/koi/README.md

 You don't need to zip or tar the files up, you don't have to remember to attach *two* files, etc.

-#### Why not fork the stb repository and add new image formats there?
+#### Why not fork the koi repository and add new image formats there?

 First, why fork a large repository when you're only interested in modifying two files?
-Second, I don’t want this project to be tightly coupled to changes in the stb repository.
-The main idea behind this repo is to add support for additional image formats — both decoders and encoders — to [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) and [stb_image_write.h](https://github.com/nothings/stb/blob/master/stb_image_write.h), which we know won’t be included upstream due to security reasons.
+Second, I don’t want this project to be tightly coupled to changes in the koi repository.
+The main idea behind this repo is to add support for additional image formats — both decoders and encoders — to [koi_image.h](https://github.com/Muppetsg2/koi/blob/main/koi_image.h) and [koi_image_write.h](https://github.com/Muppetsg2/koi/blob/main/koi_image_write.h).